 Other research outputs

-Ali-Haapala, A. (in development).
+Ali-Haapala, A. (Launched in 2021).
 QB Ballet for Seniors Teaching Training Program.
 Queensland Ballet, Brisbane, Australia.